The complete Zendesk live chat integration tutorial for 2026

 How to set up the native Zendesk live chat

 For most teams, starting with Zendesk's own tools makes the most sense.
-It gets you up and running, but it's worth taking a minute to understand what you actually get right out of the box.
+It’s a robust platform that gets you up and running quickly, and it’s helpful to understand the impressive capabilities you get right out of the box.

 Getting started: How to add the widget